 Don’t underestimate its simplicity.
 It has stood the test of time for a reason.

-Simply lay on the ground with you knees bent and your feet shoulder width apart.
+Simply lay on the ground with your knees bent and your feet shoulder-width apart.
 Begin the exercise by squeezing your glutes as hard as you possibly can and holding this for a 3 count.

-At the end range of the exercise, it your body should form a straight line from your knees to your shoulders.
+At the end range of the exercise, your body should form a straight line from your knees to your shoulders.

 Once you get good at this exercise, then you can move on to the Hip Thrust, popularized by Bret Contreras.

 Banded Lateral Walks: